openethereum/openethereum.github.io/FAQ.md

 #### Testnet & Private Chains

 ##### When I switched to a testnet, my main chain wallets still appear.
-Using testnet may mess my accounts?
+Might it be unsafe?
 Parity does not ([yet](https://github.com/ethcore/parity/issues/1221)) bother distinguishing keystores between the different networks.
 To avoid potential cross-network transaction-replay attacks, ensure all private networks have a reasonably high number for the `accountStartNonce` parameter.
 Morden has the value of `"0x0100000"`, which is considered safe.

+Note, the security of `--unlock` for an active mainnet account is unchanged, regardless of which network you are on.
+You are heavily discouraged from ever using `--unlock` and instead use the [Secure Transaction Signer].